cemolcay/CategorySliderView/README.md

 CategorySliderView
 ==================

-Horizontal slider view for choosing categories.
+Horizontal or vertical slider view for choosing categories.
 Add any UIView type as category item view.
 Fully customisable

 Demo
 ====